ryansurf/cli-surf/README.md

 You will need to setup an email account that is able to utilize SMTP services.
 I used Gmail, following Method #1 outlined [here](https://www.cubebackup.com/blog/how-to-use-google-smtp-service-to-send-emails-for-free/).
 After doing this, change the variables in `.env`

+Execute by running `python3 send_email.py`.
+Running with cron is a good use case

 ## Development

 Thank you for considering contributing to cli-surf!